ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/CodingStyle.md

 Instead of remaking a solution from scratch (and having to test/debug/maintain it) you should just `pip install` the package that does what you need.
 Have a look on [pypi.org](https://pypi.org/) for packages of interest, or ask your colleagues, or [stack overflow](https://stackoverflow.com/).

+### Structuring code

+At a high level python files should have the following content / order:
+- a `#!` line like `#! /usr/bin/env python` on the first line
+- a docstring for this module (if it's a module, see [later]({{page.root}}{% link _episodes/Documentation.md %}))
+- `import` all the modules/clasess/functions that you need (and no more)
+- global (static) variables
+- define classes
+- define functions
+- a `main()` function if you use one
+- an `if __name__` clause if you want one

+Notice that the above leaves almost no code in the global scope.
+This is a good thing, it helps us keep our different parts of code from interfering with each other.
+If we reuse variable names and forget to set/reset the value of that variable then we get bugs, by keeping our code within functions and classes then we can avoid this common source of bugs.

+Let's revisit our proof of concept code and apply the above structure.

 > ## Use functions
 > - Update POC to use two functions: one to generate the positions, and one to save them to a file
 > - Have a very short "main" clause to run the code.
-{: .challenge}
+> `git commit` with a useful message when you are done {: .challenge}